systemd/systemd/docs/ENVIRONMENT.md

   this only controls use of Unicode emoji glyphs, and has no effect on other Unicode glyphs.

+* `$RUNTIME_DIRECTORY` — various tools use this variable to locate the appropriate path under /run.
+This variable is also set by the manager when RuntimeDirectory= is used, see systemd.exec(5).

 systemctl:

 * `$SYSTEMCTL_FORCE_BUS=1` — if set, do not connect to PID1's private D-Bus